 - Early Middle College participants (Grades 9-12)

-- Advanced and accelerated learning (AP/IB) participants (All Grades)
+- Advanced and accelerated learning participants (All Grades)

 - Virtual/online learning participants (All Grades)

-Districts must also submit course data for their migrant-eligible students within 10 days of the student enrolling in the district and within 10 days of the student exiting the district.
-Migrant-eligible students are reported to the Migrant Education Data System (MEDS) by districts' migrant liaisons.
+Districts with migrant-eligible students must submit course data within 10 days of the student enrolling in the district and within 10 days of the student exiting the district.
+Migrant-eligible students are reported to the Migrant Education Data System by districts' migrant liaisons.
 The MSDS receives nightly updates from MEDS indicating which students are migrant-eligible.
 MSDS system reports will be available when the collection opens to assist districts with this collection.

 Summer Courses: Courses taken in the summer of 2017 can be reported in the 2016-17 TSDL Collection OR the 2017-18 TSDL Collection.
 Students who do not have a final grade in a course (summer school or otherwise) by July 26, 2017 may be reported with an incomplete ("I") course grade.
 Courses may then be resubmitted with final grades in the 2017-18 collection.
 If these courses are reported in next year's 2017-18 TSDL Collection, they must be reported with the value “2016-2017” in the Academic Year characteristic.
 All courses must be reported whether during the 2016-17 collection or the 2017-18 collection with the appropriate Academic Year value.
 Districts that will be reporting 2016-17 summer school courses in the 2017-18 TSDL Collection need to be sure to select the appropriate Academic Year value for each student/course in the Student Course Component.